How to Play Crazy Pineapple Poker online

 2. Aces are not as big a hand in Crazy Pineapple Poker as in Texas Hold’em

 This is one of the most critical points in Pineapple.
 If we get an Ace in the hole in Texas Hold’em, we are ready to raise and take the pot.
 Be careful with Aces in Pineapple Poker.
-Do not put as much value to the Aces as you might do in Texas Poker Hold’em.
+Do not put as much value on the Aces as you might do in Texas Poker Hold’em.
 In Pineapple Poker, Aces are merely just another pair.
-That’s why, if you don’t give them some help, you will not win that much with aces.
-While you have a good chance of making the set, more often than not, instead someone else will have a higher chance at a flush.
+That’s why.
+If you don’t help them, you will not win that much with aces.
+While you have a good chance of making the set, more often than not, someone else will have a higher chance at a flush.

-3. In Pineapple poker, every player will have some sort of flush draw almost every time and in every suit.
+3. In Pineapple poker, every player will have some flush draw almost every time and in every suit.

-Opposite in Texas Hold’em Poker flushes are very rare, but in Pineapple poker, in a pot where four or more people take the flop, and a flush draw hits, there is a great chance that someone will be drawing to it.
+Opposite in Texas Hold’em Poker, flushes are very rare, but in Pineapple Poker, where four or more people take the flop and a flush draw hits, there is an excellent chance that someone will be drawing to it.

 4. A King-Queen offsuit is a good hand in regular Hold’em